RafiaZeeshan14/To-Do-App/README.md

 ## Description
 The To-Do App project is a web-based application that allows users to create, manage, and organize their tasks.
-It provides a user-friendly interface for adding new tasks, marking them as completed, and ... ... ... technologies:
+It provides a user-friendly interface for adding new tasks and ... ... ... technologies:
 - HTML
 - Tailwind CSS
 - JavaScript

 ## Installation
 To run this project locally, follow these steps: